kirbyjudd/leaflet-challenge/README.md

 After adding the circle marker to myMap I attached a bindPopup that displayed the Magnitude, location and depth of the earthquake.

 Lastly, I added a legend to myMap that displays the depth limits and its corresponding circle color.
+I also had to make sure to update the css styling for the legend.

 ## Peer Cooperation
 I worked together on this assignment with my classmate Riddhi Sodagar.